MSU-CSIS/telecoupling-toolbox/README.md

-Telecoupling Toolbox v0.9-alpha
+Telecoupling Toolbox v1.0-alpha
 ===========
 To install the Telecoupling Toolbox, make sure to follow all the steps specified below.

-##Prerequisites
+## Prerequisites
 -----------
 * R (>= 3.2.0)
 * Python 2.7.x (32- and/or 64-bit)
 * ArcGIS (>= 10.3.
 Not yet tested for 10.2 or 10.4)

-##Locate Python and add it to your system PATH
+## Locate Python and add it to your system PATH
 ------------
 If you have never done this, you can check the [blog post](https://pythongisandstuff.wordpress.com/2013/07/10/locating-python-adding-to-path-and-accessing-arcpy/) on how to accomplish this.
 Although this step is *NOT* mandatory to follow the next steps, we **STRONGLY** recommend it to avoid having to copy/paste the full path to your python installation every time you want to open Python from command line or install any Python libraries using a package manager.

-##Install Python library dependencies
+## Install Python library dependencies
 ---------------------
-These are needed to run any tool that uses InVEST 3.3.1 models, thus it is NOT a toolbox requirement but rather an InVEST-specific requirement.
+The Telecoupling Toolbox (v1.0a) relies on a number of external software libraries that need to be installed prior to running any script tools.

+At present, these libraries include Python and R modules.
+Most of the Python libraries you will install are necessary to run any script tool that makes use of the [NatCap InVEST software](http://www.naturalcapitalproject.org/invest/).
+Therefore, these libraries are required by InVEST itself, not the Telecoupling Toolbox.
 You can help yourself with the [PyPI page](https://pypi.python.org/pypi/natcap.invest/3.3.1 ) for the natcap.invest package or the [InVEST API documentation](http://invest.readthedocs.io/en/latest/installing.html).
 Your Windows version should come with a C/C++ compiler installed and configured for your system.
 However, you can always download and installed the correct compiler for Python 2.7 from the [Microsoft webpage](https://www.microsoft.com/en-us/download/details.aspx?id=44266).
 The python [wiki page](https://wiki.python.org/moin/WindowsCompilers) on compilation under Windows can also be of help.

 After installing the C/C++ compiler, you can start installing all the necessary python libraries.
 If you are not too familiar with Python, you may find yourself lost in installing libraries.
 The easiest way out is to use a "package manager", such as __*pip*__.
 If you have ArcGIS >= 10.4 installed on your system, the Python distribution should already come with *pip* installed (among other libraries such as *SciPy*).
 If you have ArcGIS < 10.4, then you should make sure to install *pip* manually, following [these directions](https://pip.pypa.io/en/stable/installing/).